shahamer/maximum-biclique-benchmark/README.md

 ## References
 [comment]: <> (E. Shaham, H. Yu, and X. Li)
-Shaham, Eran and Yu, Honghai and Li, XiaoLi.
+Shaham, Eran and Yu, Honghai and Li, Xiao-Li.
 On finding the maximum edge biclique in a bipartite graph: a subspace clustering approach.
 In SIAM International Conference on Data Mining, 2006, pp. 315–323.